apache/couchdb/share/doc/src/api/server/common.rst

   :code 200: Replication request successfully completed
   :code 202: Continuous replication request has been accepted
   :code 400: Invalid JSON data
-  :code 401: Administrator's privileges required
+  :code 401: CouchDB Server Administrator privileges required
   :code 404: Either the source or target DB is not found or attempt to
     cancel unknown replication task
   :code 500: JSON specification was invalid